You know, we use ad-blockers as well. We gotta keep those servers running though.

 Did you know that we publish useful books and run

 dedicated to smart front-end techniques and design patterns.

-Lou Franco is the founder of Greenwave Solutions, a software consultancy specializing in B2B mobile apps.
-He has been developing for mobile devices for over a decade and recently co-authored a book for beginner programmers called Hello! iOS Development, published by Manning.
+Lou Franco is a Member of the iOS Technical Staff at Atlassian working on Trello.
+He has been developing for mobile devices since 2000 and co-authored a book for beginner programmers called Hello! iOS Development, published by Manning.

 There’s no need to bust out a physics textbook to make your iOS 7 app’s views animate like real-world objects.
 With iOS 7’s new Dynamics API, views can be influenced by gravity, attached to each other with springs, and bounced up against boundaries and each other.

 Physics engines are no stranger to game designers.
 Whether it’s the perfect gravity-induced parabolas of Angry Birds or the swinging candy in Cut the Rope, we’re used to objects in games feeling real.
 To get this effect, game designers don’t write code to set the position of each object manually.
 Instead, they use a physics engine that treats the elements as bodies in a simulation and that uses Newton’s laws of motion to calculate how they move over time.